amironoff/amironoff.github.io/_posts/2017-10-10-python-azure-blob-storage.markdown

  a way to grant limited access to your storage account, without exposing your account key [[2]].
 Among other things, you can use SAS to generate an access url to a certain file.
 To do so, you use the format `http://{storageaccounturl.com}/{container name}/{blob name}?{SAS token}`

+Interestingly, the Azure Storage SDK also supports blob access with SAS tokens.
+I tried downloading the file using the raw SAS-based URL in the browser and succeeded.
+Then tried the same thing using the SDK and failed.
+So I figured that the way around this is going back to the basics.

 ## Downloading blobs with Python
 The example below assumes using local Azure Storage emulator.